DOJ considering whether to pursue hate crime charges in killing of Ahmaud Arbery

 "We are committed to a complete and transparent review of how the Ahmaud Arbery case was handled from the outset,” Carr said in a statement.
 “The family, the community and the state of Georgia deserve answers, and we will work with others in law enforcement at the state and federal level to find those answers."

-A video that appeared to show the shooting last week elevated the case to a national issue, with sports stars, politicians and others weighing in on the killing and the fact that the two suspects, Gregory McMichael and his son Travis, had not yet been arrested.
+A video that appeared to show the shooting last week elevated the case to a national issue, with sports stars, politicians and others weighing in on the killing and the fact that the two suspects, Gregory McMichael and his son, Travis, had not yet been arrested.
 The pair were eventually arrested on Thursday night by the Georgia Bureau of Investigation.
 They were charged with murder and aggravated assault.

 A police report on the incident, obtained by the New York Times, indicates that Gregory McMichael told officers there had been a string of break-ins in the neighborhood, which had been caught on surveillance cameras, and that McMichael claimed Arbery was a suspect.
 McMichael also claimed, according to the police report, that he saw this individual "hauling ass" on the street.